Do you know what artist etiquette is?

 I recently held an open studio.

 My first visitors didn’t have any comprehension of artist etiquette.
 They didn’t know anything about me, and why should they?
 They didn’t want to “say” they were artists, and me being the friendly sort, asked them.
 (Of course they were.
 Everyone’s an artist, aren’t they?)
 Then the one went on to criticize my work telling me I was “all over the place”.
-I admit I did laugh inside and thought how conceited this person was to be telling me this.
+I admit I did laugh inside as they were speaking.
 I explained they were looking at just over twenty years of work and with a sniff the person told me I should get involved in groups and “get out there”.

 You know, in the past I would have been insulted at this audacity, but now, I chalk it up to their inexperience and close mindedness.
 The husband seemed to be looking for an argument with me about the pipeline and thrust his opinion on me during the conversation.
 I smiled and ignored him as there was little conversation ability and quite frankly, I was not interested in the debate.
 I already did the research, and he certainly wasn’t going to change my mind, and neither me his.